Rafay356/YJSQuill/README.md

 just change the PORT on which you are running your application once it signaling then you can synched peer to peer and you are good to go
+# Awareness
+All editor bindings that support rendering cursor information accept an awareness instance to render cursor information.
+If the "user" awareness field is unspecified, then the editor binding will render the cursor in a default color using a random user name.